Charles E. Schmidt College of Medicine

 Private student loans (also known as alternative loans) are loans made by banks and private lending institutions.
-They are not part of the Federal government’s guaranteed student loan program and usually do not have the same generous benefits.
-They can have high variable interest rates and are often a more expensive source of educational financing.
-A Student should not consider borrowing from a private or alternative loan program until all Federal Loan options have been exhausted.
+They are not part of the Federal government’s guaranteed student loan program and usually do not have the same benefits.
+They can have either fixed or variable interest rates and are often a more expensive source of education financing.
+Students may not want to consider borrowing from a private or alternative loan program until all Federal Loan options have been exhausted.
 It is strongly recommended that students schedule an appointment in the Office of Student Financial Aid before pursuing alternative loans.

 This need‐based grant is derived from the financial aid fee charged to all students enrolled at FAU.
-The student must complete the FAFSA form and demonstrate financial need to receive this funding, and because it is a grant, it is not repaid.
+To be considered for funding, students must complete the FAFSA form and demonstrate financial need.
+This is a grant that is not repaid.
 Funds are awarded on a first-come-first-served basis.

 The Office of Student Financial Aid at the College of Medicine encourages students to seek scholarships from outside sources.
 Those scholarships and/or other outside resources must be reported to the Office of Medical Student Financial Aid, as a student’s total financial assistance may not exceed the cost of attendance budget.
 Adjustments to the Federal award package may be required, and loan will be reduced (where possible) to allow for increased grant or scholarship funding.
 This requirement applies to outside scholarships, as well as research and teaching assistantships/fellowships (if applicable).

-The core program of NMF is the Scholarships and Awards.
-Offered primarily to first- and second-year medical students, these scholarships are granted on the basis of financial need.
-Learn more at http://www.nmfonline.org/programs.
+NMF offers scholarships and other awards.
+Offered primarily to first and second year medical students, these scholarships are granted on the basis of financial need.
+Learn more at https://www.nmfonline.org/programs.

 The National Health Service Corps (NHSC) Scholarship provides payment of tuition and fees, books, supplies and equipment, and a monthly stipend.
 Selected applicants may receive up to four years of funding.
-For each year of financial support, NHSC requires one year of full-time clinical practice at salaried ambulatory care sites in high-priority, Health Professional Shortage Areas..
+For each year of financial support, NHSC requires one year of full-time clinical practice at salaried ambulatory care sites in high-priority, Health Professional Shortage Areas.
 The minimum service obligation is 2 years.
-For further information: http://nhsc.hrsa.gov/scholarships/ .
-Students may apply for this scholarship effective the 2015-2016 academic
+For further information, please go to: https://nhsc.hrsa.gov/scholarships.

 Research grants, need-based scholarships and merit-based scholarships are available.
-For additional information, go to: http://www.ama-assn.org/ama/pub/about-ama/our-people/member-groups-sections/medical-student-section/opportunities/grants-awards-scholarships.page?
+For additional information, please go to: https://www.ama-assn.org/physicians-tomorrow-awards.

 These scholarships provide financial assistance to medical students in exchange for active duty service in the Armed Forces.
-For each year of participation, the student must serve one year of active duty with a minimum obligation of three years.
-The scholarship pays for tuition and fees; provides a monthly, taxable stipend and 45 days of active duty pay and allowances; and covers expenses for items such as books, supplies, instruments, etc. These scholarships are competitive and each branch of the military has its own selection board.
+For each year of participation, the student must serve one year of active duty with a minimum obligation of two years.
+The scholarship pays for tuition and fees; provides a monthly stipend and 45 days of active duty pay and allowances after the first year of medical school, while in training.
+It also reimburses expenses for items such as books, supplies, instruments, health insurance, etc. These scholarships are competitive and each branch of the military has its own selection board.
 For information contact:

 Other Scholarship Websites